claudiotalarico/EE406/2025/readme.md

     ```
     G: /mnt/g drvfs rw,uid=1000,gid=1000 0 0
     ```
-    To test the changes to the fstab are successful run:
+    To test the changes to the `fstab` file are successful run:
     ```
     sudo mount -a
     ```
-    For `/etc/fstab` to be processed correctly on boot in modern WSL distributions, you need to enable `systemd`.<br>
+    For `/etc/fstab` to be processed correctly on boot, in modern WSL distributions, you need to enable `systemd`.<br>
-    Check that `/etc/wsl.conf` file contains the following two lines:
+    Check that the `/etc/wsl.conf` file contains the following two lines:
     ```
     [boot]
     systemd=true